 Me: Um… You’re like twelve and We’re Not Friends.
 What the %$#!?
 Can someone get her away from me??

-I don’t remember seeing much of that particular nurse after that.
-I later bought her a really cute “I’m sorry for being such a b**ch” present.
+I don’t remember seeing much of that particular nurse after that (and I later bought her an “I’m sorry for being such a b**ch” present.)

 My girls and I didn’t do anything special or out of the ordinary, but it was a good day.